Buy the property.

 No cash deposit is paid upfront.

-This is a well-established solution used across thousands of off-the-plan property purchases.
+A well-established solution used across thousands of off-the-plan property purchases.

 Keeping your money working

-It’s not about affordability.
-It’s about timing, flexibility and control.
-Compare using a cash deposit versus a deposit bond.
+It's not about affordability.
+It's about timing, flexibility and control.

-Cash Deposit
+Cash deposit

-Deposit Bond
+Deposit bond

-Why Buyers Use Prime Bonds
+Why buyers use Prime Bonds

 Choose Property